Margaret Olivia Slocum Sage: Cornell University

 Two years later, Sage gave $300,000 to Cornell University for the construction of a women's dormitory, Risley Hall, named after her mother-in-law.
 Her promotion of women's education also included funding the construction of the Olivia Josselyn House in 1912, named for her grandmother, at Vassar College, a women's college.

 Marsh Island

-Also in 1912, Sage acquired Marsh Island in the Gulf of Mexico and dedicated it as a refuge for birds and other wildlife.
+In 1912, Sage acquired Marsh Island in the Gulf of Mexico, dedicating it as a refuge for birds and other wildlife.
+She gifted the island to the state of Louisiana in 1920, which continued the preservation of habitats and wildlife.

 Russell Sage College

 In 1916, Sage founded Russell Sage College in Troy, New York as a comprehensive college for women.
 The college is located within what has since been designated as the historic district of Troy, an area that is listed on the National Register of Historic Places.
-RSC offers liberal arts and professional degree programs to empower students to become women of influence in their careers and their communities.
+RSC offers liberal arts and professional degree programs.